commonsharp/SurvivalProject-Server/README.md

 * King survival mode is working.
 * You can now buy, sell and use scrolls.
 You don't lose/gain money when you buy/sell a scroll yet.
 * Fixed a bug where if the two teams had an equal number of players and a new player joined the room, he would be assigned to the red team, instead of the blue team.
+* Fixed a bug where if you clicked on a player, and he had no items, it would display that he has no items (as it should) but once you click on the user's items you would get an error.

 # 30/03/2017
 * You can now enter the cards shop.